 It’s been just over two months since the Swiss brand presented a limited-edition of its Chronomat 41 chronograph.
 Now the company with the winged B in its logo presented a new version of its 44 mm automatic chronograph.
 Called Breitling Chronomat Frecce Tricolori 44 and limited to just 1000 pieces, it bears the emblem of the Italian Air Force aerobatic demonstration team.

-As usual, the differences between the original Breitling Chronomat 44 and the limited edition version are minor and restricted to visual changes here and there.
+As usual, the differences between the original Chronomat 44 and the limited-edition version are minor and restricted to visual changes here and there.

 As I have already mentioned, the watch comes with its dial decorated with the three arrows (in Italian, “frecce” stands for “arrows”) painted in colors of the Italian flag: the well-known emblem of P.A.N.
 Frecce Tricolori.

 The matt-black dial is decorated with three silver-toned sub-dials with a small seconds indicator placed at 9 hours, and the 30-minute and 12-hour chronograph totalizers sitting at 3 and 6 o’clock position respectively.
 Like many “real” pilot’s watches of the past, the timekeeper features a beige-colored Superluminova that covers portions of its hour and minute hands, as well as the central chronograph hand and the hour markers.

 Of course, the watch is also available with a sky-blue dial that is nicely matched by Arabic numerals of the same color printed on the rotating bezel.
 If you plan to wear this piece with your blue jeans, the color match will probably look almost too good to be true.
 It also plays nicely with the color of their gorgeous Navitimer Blue Sky 60th Anniversary automatic chronograph that was revealed last month (not that I expect you to wear both watches at once, but still).